phlegx/money-currencylayer-bank/README.md

 mclb.save_rates

 # (optional)
+# Set the base currency for all rates.
+By default, USD is used.
+# CurrencylayerBank only allows USD as base currency for the free plan users.
+mclb.source = 'EUR'

+# (optional)
-# set the seconds after than the current rates are automatically expired
+# Set the seconds after than the current rates are automatically expired
 # by default, they never expire, in this example 1 day.
 mclb.ttl_in_seconds = 86400

 # (optional)
-# use https to fetch rates from Open Exchange Rates
+# Use https to fetch rates from CurrencylayerBank
-# disabled by default to support free-tier users
+# CurrencylayerBank only allows http as connection for the free plan users.
 mclb.secure_connection = true

 # Define cache